 - Micronesian leaders unite in bid to end IUU fishing by 2023, Tuna Pacific, March 2019

 - FFA Director-General makes first official visit to RMI, including on IUU fishing and aerial surveillance, TunaPacific, February 2019

 - Marshall Islands and Thailand agree to share information to prevent IUU fishing, Tuna Pacific, February 2019

-- Palau and other PNA countries to ramp up maritime surveillance to combat illegal, unreported and unregulated fishing, TunaPacific, January 2019
+- Palau to continue to combat illegal, unreported and unregulated fishing, TunaPacific, January 2019

 - PNA to work with FFA to combat illegal, unreported and unregulated fishing in the region, TunaPacific, December 2018